Common deal structures

 What are the key private M&A deal structures?

-Acquisitions of businesses and companies are usually carried out through the acquisition of the shares of a joint-stock company (JSC) or through the purchase of participatory interests of a limited liability company (LLC).
-Very often large transactions in relation to privately owned businesses are done at the level of holding vehicles outside of Ukraine to ensure clear-cut application of English law and smooth transfer of title to the shares.
-Asset acquisitions are rare as they are technically burdensome, time-consuming and are subject to VAT.
+Acquisitions of businesses and companies are usually carried out through the acquisition of shares of a joint-stock company (JSC) or through the purchase of participatory interests of a limited liability company (LLC).
+Large transactions in relation to privately-owned businesses are frequently carried out at the level of holding vehicles outside Ukraine to ensure clear application of English law and smooth transfer of title to the shares.
+Asset acquisitions are rare, as they are technically burdensome, time consuming and subject to VAT.

-Ukrainian law provides for two types of mergers: by absorption, where one of the merging entities survives and the other disappears; or by consolidation, where all merging entities merge into one newly established entity.
-Except for internal corporate restructuring, merger techniques are rarely used in Ukraine for the purpose of acquisition of companies and businesses.
+Ukrainian law provides for two types of mergers: (i) merger by absorption, where one of the merging entities survives and the other disappears, and (ii) merger by consolidation, where all merging entities merge into one newly established entity.
+Except for internal corporate restructuring, merger structures are rarely used in Ukraine for the purpose of the acquisition of companies and businesses.

 Merger by absorption: Under Ukrainian legislation, a merger by means of absorption entails a legal reorganization of the merging entity.
-Such merger leads to dissolution of the merging company as a legal entity, while the company into which the merging company transfers its assets and liabilities continues to exist as the legal successor to the merging company.
-The merger is deemed complete from the moment the merging company executes a "transfer balance sheet," effecting the transfer of its assets and liabilities to the surviving company, and upon the removal of the merging company from the state register.
+Such merger leads to the dissolution of the merging company as a legal entity, while the company into which the merging company transfers its assets and liabilities continues to exist as the legal successor to the merging company.
+The merger is deemed complete upon the execution by the merging company of a "transfer balance sheet," effecting the transfer of its assets and liabilities to the surviving company, and the removal of the merging company from the State Register.

-Merger by consolidation: Consolidation is implemented through the formation of a new legal entity, either a JSC or an LLC, and through two or more merging entities transferring all of their assets and liabilities to the newly formed entity in exchange of ownership rights in the new entity.
-As a rule, the allocation of shares (participatory interest) in the new company should be proportionate to the number (amount) of shares (participatory interests) held by the shareholders (participants) of the merging entities and taking into account the ratio between the amounts of the registered capitals of the merging entities and the amount of the registered capital of the new company.
+Merger by consolidation: Consolidation is implemented through the formation of a new legal entity, either a JSC or an LLC, into which two or more merging entities transfer all of their assets and liabilities in exchange for ownership rights in the new entity.
+As a rule, the allocation of shares (or participatory interests) in the new company should be proportionate to the number (or amount) of shares (or participatory interests) held by the shareholders (or participants) of the merging entities, taking into account the ratio between the amounts of the registered capitals of the merging entities and the amount of the registered capital of the new company.

-M&A deals in relation to state-owned assets are made through a privatization process, which underwent significant changes in 2018.
-The State Property Fund (SPF) and its regional branches carry out the privatization process.
-Due to the Russian invasion of Ukraine in February 2022 the privatization process was put on hold.
-However, the SPF has indicated that it will resume the sale of state-owned assets in 2024.
+M&A deals involving state-owned assets are carried out through the privatization process, which underwent significant changes in 2018.
+The privatization process is administered by the State Property Fund (SPF) and its regional branches.
+Despite the ongoing Russian invasion of Ukraine, the privatization process has been fully resumed since 2024.

-The process varies depending on whether an asset qualifies as a "large privatization asset" or a "small privatization asset."
+The process varies depending on whether an asset qualifies as a "large privatization asset" (with a value exceeding UAH 250,000,000 (equivalent of approximately EUR 5,000,000)) or a "small privatization asset."
 The default scenario for large privatization assets is an open-bid auction sale, the type of which should be determined by the SPF.
-The main features of the acquisition of a mid to large-size state-owned enterprise may be summarized as follows:
+The main features of the acquisition of a mid- to large-sized state-owned enterprise may be summarized as follows:

-• A potential buyer of a state-owned enterprise must meet certain statutory criteria, including domiciliation criteria.
+• A potential buyer of a state-owned enterprise must meet certain statutory eligibility criteria, including domiciliation criteria.

 • The SPF is not receptive to heavy negotiations of the relevant transactional documentation and tends to use a standard Ukraine-specific acquisition agreement.